João Maria Ferreira do Amaral: Career

 João Maria Ferreira do Amaral was a distinguished and valiant officer of the Portuguese Royal Fleet.
 In 1821, he started his military career as a midshipman in the Brazilian Squadron of the Portuguese Navy posted in Brazil.
-In 1821, during Brazil's brief war of independence against Portugal, Ferreira do Amaral lost his right arm in the Battle of Itaparica on January 7, 1823.
+During the Brazilian War of Independence against Portugal, Ferreira do Amaral lost his right arm in the Battle of Itaparica on 7 January 1823.

 During the Portuguese Civil War, he was one of the few navy officers that managed to make his way from mainland Portugal to the Terceira island in the Azores, where the Liberal side had established its base.
 Throughout the war, he served as an officer in the navy of the Portuguese Liberal side.
 By the end of the war, Ferreira do Amaral was already a high-ranking officer in the Portuguese Navy.

 After serving as a deputy governor for Angola, he was appointed the 79th governor of Macau on 21 April 1846.
 During his three-year tenure as governor, he implemented a range of policies to entrench Portugal's colonial authority over Macau.
-Within a month of taking office he demanded that all Chinese residents in Macau pay ground rent, poll tax and property tax.
+He unilaterally declared Macau a Portuguese colony, stopped annual rent payments to China, occupied the nearby Island of Taipa (which had never been Portuguese territory), and imposed a new series of taxes on Macau residents.
 The Qing authorities in Macau immediately protested against his action and attempted to negotiate.
 However, beginning in 1849, he expelled all Qing officials from Macau, destroyed the Qing Customs and ceased paying ground rent to the Qing government.
 In 1851, Amaral led local troops to capture Taipa, an outlying island of the Macau Peninsula.

+Death

-His actions enraged the Chinese residents further, and he was assassinated on 22 August 1849 by seven Chinese men, who knocked him off his horse and cut off his head.
+Ferreira do Amaral's actions enraged the Chinese residents further, he was assassinated on 22 August 1849 by a group of seven Chinese men led by Shen Zhiliang, who knocked him off his horse and cut off his head.
 This was the trigger for the Passaleão incident.